striezel/secure-hash-algorithm/readme.md

 Now the sha256 binary is built and ready for use.

-##License, disclaimer and source code
+## License, disclaimer and source code

+Copyright 2015  Dirk Stolle

 The program sha256 is released under the GNU General Public License version 3, a free software license.
 For the full text of the license